-- The TRC may only be used for ILT workshops on non-instructional days. - Designated entrances - Ed.
-Centre: Main entrance along 11th Street East - TRC: Direct Entrance to lower level is to the right of PACI's main entrance. - Participants who are guests to the facility need to follow screening procedures and hand sanitize upon entry into the building. - Guests are to proceed directly to the designated PD room for sign-in. - Individuals whose worksite is the PD facility need to hand sanitize upon entry into the room. - Masks: - As the Ed.
+- The TRC may only be used for ILT workshops on non-instructional days. - Designated entrances - o Ed.
+Centre: Main entrance along 11th Street East - o TRC: Direct Entrance to lower level is to the right of PACI's main entrance. - Participants who are guests to the facility need to follow screening procedures and hand sanitize upon entry into the building. - o Guests are to proceed directly to the designated PD room for sign-in. - o Individuals whose worksite is the PD facility need to hand sanitize upon entry into the room.

+Masks:

+- As the Ed.
 Centre is not an instructional facility where physical distancing can be respected, masks are optional for all participants.
 Masks are available at the main entrance. - Masks are optional at the TRC on non-instructional days.
-Masks will be available for those requesting one. - All participants must complete the Workshop Registry Sheet prior to entering the room. - For multiple-day workshops, a Registry Sheet will have to be completed for each day. - Facilitators at the Ed.
-Centre will give the receptionist a copy of the registry sheet at the end of each day. - Facilitators at the TRC will give the secretary at PACI a copy of the registry sheet at the end of each day. - Washrooms: - Ed.
-Centre: Only the washrooms on the upper level are to be used. - TRC: Only the washrooms on the lower level of PACI are to be used. - Coffee/tea services will not be available onsite.
-Individuals may bring their own coffee/tea.
+Masks will be available for those requesting one. - All participants must complete the Workshop Registry Sheet prior to entering the room. - o For multiple-day workshops, a Registry Sheet will have to be completed for each day. - Facilitators at the Ed.
+Centre will give the receptionist a copy of the registry sheet at the end of each day. - Facilitators at the TRC will give the secretary at PACI a copy of the registry sheet at the end of each day.